Haoyulance/Mining_NeuroAnat/README.md

 * Morphological features of the strucutral images were derived using [FreeSurfer](http://freesurfer.net) toolkit.
 * FreeSurfer analysis was performed using [LONI pipeline](http://pipeline.loni.usc.edu) on high performance computing of <font color='red'>**USC**</font> Mark and Mary Stevens Neuroimaging and Informatics [Institute](http://www.ini.usc.edu), Keck school of Medicine of <font color='red'>**USC**</font>.
 The outputs were QC'ed and used as the input of this notebook.

 **Data is available upon request and approval.
 See LICENSE for more information.**

 author:
 Farshid Sepehrband,
-*Laboratory of Neuro Imaging, USC Mark and Mary Stevens Neuroimaging and Informatics Institute, Keck School of Medicine of USC, University of Southern California, Los Angeles, CA, USA*
+*Laboratory of Neuro Imaging,
+Mark and Mary Stevens Neuroimaging and Informatics Institute, Keck School of Medicine,
+University of Southern California, Los Angeles, CA, USA*
 <farshid.sepehrband@loni.usc.edu>
 @fsepehrband